-Prescription Medications- Medication administration by school staff will begin 24 hours after medication, parent authorizations, and health care provider (HCP) orders are received by the school.

-All medications must come in an individual pharmacy-labeled container and must include: the student's name, medication name, route, dose, time of administration, Pharmacy name and number and the name of prescribing HCP.

-Medication cannot be expired.

-Prescription medications must be signed for or verbally authorized by the parent or guardian.
-Verbal authority must be documented by the school nurse

-A signed order from a health care provider with prescriptive authority is required or, per school nurse's discretion, the pharmacy labeled container is acceptable.

-All new medications, changes in medications, changes in dosages, changes in timing or route of administration require a new prescription from the HCP and parent authorization.

-An updated medication pharmacy labeled bottle may be used in lieu of a new HCP prescription per school nurse's discretion

-Authorization granted to administer prescription medication shall be valid for the current school year only and must be renewed annually.
+- 1. Prescription Medications - All medications must come in an individual pharmacy-labeled container and must include: the name and telephone number of the pharmacy, the student's name and date of birth, the prescription identification number, the name of the prescribing physician, and the name and dosage of the drug to be given, along with instructions. - Medication cannot be expired. - Documentation deemed appropriate by the school nurse for all prescription medications, must be signed for or verbally authorized to the school nurse by the parent or guardian.
+Verbal authority must be documented by the school nurse.
+The school nurse may use "Authorization for Medication to be Given at School" form for documentation. - A signed order from a health care provider with prescriptive authority is required or, per school nurse's discretion, the pharmacy labeled container is acceptable. - All new medications, changes in medications, changes in dosages, changes in timing or route of administration require both a new prescription from the HCP and parent authorization.
+Authorization may be the completion of a new Authorization for Medicine to be Given at School form, or Verbal authorization to and documented by the school nurse.
+An updated medication pharmacy labeled bottle may be used in lieu of a new HCP prescription per school nurse's discretion. - Authorization granted to administer prescription medication shall be valid for the current school year only and must be renewed annually.

-FOR ANY NEW MEDICATION FOR A STUDENT, CHANGE IN MEDICATION, CHANGE IN DOSING, TIMING, ROUTE: CONTACT THE SCHOOL NURSE IMMEDIATELY.
+FOR ANY NEW MEDICATION FOR A STUDENT, CHANGE IN MEDICATION, CHANGE IN DOSING, TIMING, ROUTE: CONTACT THE SCHOOL NURSE IMMEDIATELY. \\\

-1. Over the Counter Medications:

-- Pre K- 8th grade students: A licensed health care provider must provide a written order for administration of over the counter medication and written or verbal authorization from the parent must be on file.
+- 2. Over-the-Counter Medications (OTC) - Pre K-8th grade students: A licensed health care provider must provide a written order for administration of OTC medication and written or verbal authorization (to the school nurse) from the parent must be on file.
 The medication must be in the original container.
 Authorization granted to administer over the counter medication shall be valid for the current school year only and must be renewed annually.
-Expired medication will not be accepted nor administered. - 9th grade -12th grade students: Parents who want the school to manage over the counter medication for their high school student must complete an Authorization for Medication to be Given at School form.
-Authorization granted to administer over the counter medication shall be valid for the current school year only and must be renewed annually. - 9th grade-12th grade students may keep a small quantity of non-prescribed, parent

-- recommended medication with them and may self-administer, according to package directions. - Parents may be contacted by the School Nurse if concerns arise regarding health issues, need for medication, or inappropriate use.
+Expired medication will not be accepted nor administered. - 9th grade -12th grade students: Parents who want the school to manage OTC medication for their high school student must complete an Authorization for Medication to be Given at School form.
+Authorization granted to administer OTC medication shall be valid for the current school year only and must be renewed annually. - 9th grade-12th grade students may keep a small quantity of non-prescribed, parent recommended OTC medication with them and may self-administer, according to package directions. - Parents may be contacted by the School Nurse if concerns arise regarding health issues, need for medication, or inappropriate use. - 3.
+Alternative Medications - Alternative medications including natural remedies, herbs, vitamins, dietary supplements, homeopathic medication, essential oils, or medications from other countries will not be administered without a licensed health care provider's authorization.
+Such medications must be provided to the School Nurse and be labeled by the health care provider or pharmacy with the following information: the student's name, medication name, route, dose, time of administration, instructions and name of prescribing health care provider.

-2. Alternative Medications

-Alternative medications including natural remedies, herbs, vitamins, dietary supplements, homeopathic medication, essential oils, or medications from other countries will not be administered without a licensed health care provider's authorization.
-Such medications must be provided to the School Nurse and be labeled by the health care provider or pharmacy with the following information: the student's name, medication name, route, dose, time of administration and name of prescribing health care provider.